thomaskcr/primoris-cs110/docs/walkthroughs/dice_game/dice_game.rst

 The first block on my flowchart is the dice roll.
 I need to simulate the roll of a 6 sided dice so I am going to generate a number between 1 and 6.
 I'll need my random library and I am going to use :code:`randrange` for this since I want an integer.

 I don't want the number zero included, so I know my lower bound will be 1.
-I want the number 6 included but remember that the :code:`randrange` function goes up to but not inluding the second number.
+I want the number 6 included but remember that the :code:`randrange` function goes up to but not including the second number.
 This means my second number will need to be 7.

 ::